Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

-How to Manage Bereavement in the Workplace
+How to Handle Mourning at the Workplace

 Suffering the loss of a loved one will be a difficult time in many aspects.
 It will obviously have a dramatic effect on your emotional wellbeing for some time and this in turn can affect all areas of your life including your employment.